cfpb/wagtail-treemodeladmin/README.md

 Wagtail-TreeModelAdmin allows for a Wagtail page explorer-like navigation of Django one-to-many relationships within the Wagtail admin.
 In doing this, it conceptualizes the Django [`ForeignKey`](https://docs.djangoproject.com/en/2.0/ref/models/fields/#django.db.models.ForeignKey) relationship as one of parents-to-children.
 The parent is the destination `to` of the `ForeignKey` relationship, the child is the source of the relationship.

-Wagtail-TreeModelAdmin is an extension of [Wagtail's ModelAdmin](http://docs.wagtail.io/en/latest/reference/contrib/modeladmin/index.html).
+Wagtail-TreeModelAdmin is an extension of [wagtail-modeladmin](https://github.com/wagtail-nest/wagtail-modeladmin).
 It is intended to be used exactly like `ModelAdmin`.

 ## Usage